What Does a Veterinarian Do?

 WORK WITH ANIMALS

-Gain experience by working in veterinary offices or other animal-related businesses.
+Gain experience by working in veterinary offices, animal shelters, or other animal-related businesses.

-Admission to a veterinary college is competitive, and once that hurdle is cleared, completing the program will require a high level of dedication and commitment.
+Admission to a veterinary college is competitive.
+Once that hurdle is cleared, completing the program will require a high level of dedication and commitment.

 Comparing Similar Jobs

 Veterinarians combine an interest in medicine with a love for animals.
-Other positions that focus on one area or the other include:
+If you would like a career that takes one or the other of these interests (or both) into account, consider these occupations:

 - Veterinary Technician: $33,400